cocos/cocos-docs/en/components/richtext.md

 Click the **Add Component** button at the bottom of the **Properties** panel and select **richtext** from **Renderer Component** to add the richtext component to the node.

-The API reference of RichText is here: [RichText API](../../../api/en/classes/RichText.html).

 ## RichText property

 | Property           | Function Explanation                                                                  |